neonwuchang/Flags-de-Triomphe/picoCTF/Reverse_engineering/Safe_opener.md

 The password is clearly present in the `openSafe` method.
 The only thing is, it is base64 encoded.
 (The program is base64 encoding the user input password and comparing it to a string called `encodedkey`...good ;) variable naming practices.)
-We simply decode the string and input the decoded value as the password to get the flag.
+We simply decode the password string, and theat's the flag!